Custom Search

 . . . fly?

-On most keyboards, the "Page Up" and "Page Down" keys have the same effect, with a little more control.
+On most keyboards, the "Page Up" and "Page Down" keys will allow you to fly.
 Pressing "Page Up" again will lift you a little bit higher and the "Page Down" key will cause you to descend.
 If, like, me, you're on a laptop and said keys are also the arrow keys, you'll need to hold down whatever key is needed to cause it to perform that function (the "fn" key on mine, it may vary by laptop.)
 Otherwise, the arrow keys will cause you to move forward, backward and turn as they would if you were on the ground.

 "Free Flight", for lack of a better term, is slightly limited in how high and how fast you can go.
 Also, certain parcels of land will have properties set to disallow flight--you can fly over them if you're passing through, but if you land, you're stuck.
-(Land with that property set will indicate such with a symbol at the top of the screen of a red circle with an arrow pointing down.)
 You can fly a bit higher and faster if you have a scripted object active on your person--whether it's a flying vehicle, rocket boots or a "flight feather" which you can wear.

 . . . teleport somewhere?